-If your home inspection came back with a long list of issues, you'll likely ask for a seller's credit for repairs.
-Find out everything you need to know about seller credits and what they mean for home buyers.
+If your home inspection came back with a long list of issues, you'll likely ask for a seller's credit for repairs, which is a way for the seller to compensate you monetarily for the repair instead of paying for the repair before closing.

-If you're a home buyer and the home inspection revealed problems, your knowledgable realtor can help you decide if a seller's credit is the right option.
+If you're a home buyer and the home inspection revealed problems, your knowledgeable realtor can help you decide if a seller's credit is the right option.

 Find out all the facts on seller credits before you agree upon one with the seller.